 Dale Hawerchuk, the first pick of the 1981 NHL Entry Draft, had a big night for the Jets on this date in 1983.
 He tied a team record for the most points in a single game with three goals and three assists in an 8-4 win at the Maple Leafs.
 This was already the sixth hat trick of his young career.

-Marc-Andre Fleury got to face the Pittsburgh Penguins, who drafted him first overall at the 2003 NHL Entry Draft, for the first time, on Dec.
+Marc-Andre Fleury faced the Pittsburgh Penguins, who drafted him first overall at the 2003 NHL Entry Draft for the first time on Dec.
 14, 2017.
 Now a member of the Vegas Golden Knights, he made 24 saves in a 2-1 win over his former mates.
 This gave the Golden Knights a 20-9-2 record, which set an NHL record for the fewest number of games an expansion team needed to earn 20 victories.

 One year later, the first overall pick of the 2005 NHL Entry Draft, Alex Ovechkin, scored three goals for his second hat trick in as many games.
 The 22nd hat trick of his career extended his personal point streak to 13 straight games and helped the Capitals beat the Carolina Hurricanes 6-5 in a shootout.

 On the same night, Nico Hischier, who went number one at the 2017 NHL Entry Draft, scored his first career overtime goal to give the New Jersey Devils a 5-4 victory over the Golden Knights.
 The win snapped a 19-game winless streak for goaltender Cory Schneider who went 0-15-3 in his previous 18 starts.